 The Bottling Department

 The new Bottling Department, constructed by Widmann and Walsh in 1901 and continually updated throughout its life, was the pride and centerpiece of the brewery.
 It was advertised as "The Most Modern Establishment In The World".
 The Bottling Department was, after all, where Lemp could most clearly and easily display their devotion to modern efficiency in the form of the latest, state-of-the-art, electric-powered machinery.
 Gone were the loud and inefficient steam engines of the 19th century (although steam was still fully utilized in the power plant where it was used to generate said electricity).
-Visitors were welcomed to daily tours of the facility which centered around this department in particular, as its automation was seen as a novelty and its cleanliness and purity was heavily advertised.
+Visitors were welcomed to daily tours of the facility which centered around this department in particular, as its automation was seen as a novelty and its cleanliness and the purity of its product was heavily advertised.

 The bottling department was the point at which this whole carefully refined operation successfully concluded its work.
 It was a mostly automated process which handled a couple hundred thousand bottles per day, so it was one of the more interesting stops for visitors.
 Empty bottles were stored in the basement and it was from there that they began their journey through this building.
 They were carried by elevator to one of nine soaking tanks, after which they were moved to the bottle washers.
 The next stop was the filling and corking department where they were filled and sealed.
 The bottles then made their way to the five pastuerizers where each beer was pasteurized in-bottle.
 Next, they were labeled and then packed for shipping.
-This building also contained an area called a "Government Cellar" (along with a 300' "Government Tunnel") which was where beer production output numbers were calculated by federal agents for tax purposes.
+This building also contained an area called a "Government Cellar" (along with a 3-400' "Government Tunnel") which was where beer production output numbers were calculated by federal agents for tax purposes.
 Shortly after completion, in 1902, this department had a daily output of 125,000 bottles per day but within a couple years they were said to be cranking out 300,000 bottles daily [30].

 Beyond simply the modern hardware and automated processes on display in this facility, the highest standards were employed in every step of the beer's journey to the bottle.
 A new pipeline ran directly from the fermenting tanks in the cellars straight to the filling machines in the bottling department.
 This pipeline was kept at the freezing point the entire time and the beer was never exposed to air or light before being bottled after which point each bottle was pasteurized, ensuring an entirely sanitary operation [36].

 The Lemp Brewery's Bottling Department taken sometime between 1901 and 1909.
-[This photo courtesy Missouri Historical Society]
+[This photo courtesy

 This interior view of Lemp's new Bottling Department shows the Alvey-Ferguson conveyor lines moving tons of freshly bottled beer.
 Lemp shields decorate the wall and the (partial) text to a large sign which hangs above the production floor identifies this facility as "The Most Modern Establishment In The World".